Logo Futurismo

 David Rodrigues | The Secret of Cozido das Caldeiras da Ribeira Grande

-The site comprises a picturesque landscape surrounded by trees, featuring a small cluster of fumaroles and many mineral springs.
+The site features a picturesque landscape surrounded by trees, with a small cluster of fumaroles and numerous mineral springs.
 The central building, constructed in 1811, was once a spa establishment and boasts the region’s first stone bath.
-According to local lore, King Carlos visited the site in 1901 during his visit to the Azores, steeped in history.
+According to local lore, King Carlos visited the site in 1901 during his trip to the Azores, a region steeped in history.
 The lush vegetation, often used to demarcate public areas, creates a pleasant and distinctive atmosphere, with intimate spaces nestled throughout the site.

 Since August 2014, nine traditional cooking pits have been in use near the Caldeiras da Ribeira Grande area.
 Utilizing the heat from the volcanic earth, it conducts warmth to the pot through the soil during the cooking process.
 To prepare traditional Azorean stews, this slow process takes around six hours.